Zinwaiyan274/Re-practice-multiple-linear-regression/README.md

-Just a quick revision about machine learning
+Just a quick revision about multiple-linear-regression

+> This is the part of the journey of [ODaD](https://github.com/Zinwaiyan274/One-DS-a-day)

+#ODaD
+#Day1